lbulej/htb.init/README.md

 HTB.init
 ========

-A script to set up HTB traffic control on Linux.
+A (historical) script to set up HTB traffic control on Linux.

+I have no idea how many people still use the script.
+The traffic control in Linux has evolved since days of Linux 2.6, when this script was popular.

+I also have no idea how well it plays together with the new default queuing disciplines (CODEL and FQCODEL) designed to remove buffer bloat from the Internet.

 INTRODUCTION